Julian Barratt: The Mighty Boosh

 Fielding formed "Secret Peter Productions" with Nigel Coan who, along with Fielding and Zorn, helped to animate series 1 and 2 of the Mighty Boosh TV show, An evening with Noel Fielding and Noel Fielding's Luxury Comedy.
 Coan also directed Noel Fielding's Luxury Comedy as well as helping to write it along with Fielding.
 Dave Brown also contributed to graphics for the Mighty Boosh including the DVD cover art for the Mighty Boosh Live 2006 stage show.
 Brown also "...designed and compiled The Mighty Book of Boosh..." as well as all the publishing output for the Mighty Boosh.
 It has been commented that Barratt "...composed all the music for The Mighty Boosh." with Barratt also commenting that "I write the music, eh, but we both sort of write, we both write the lyrics, and we, I do the music mostly..." with Fielding replying to Barratt that "I have a go at the melodies then he goes away and makes it..." and then with Barratt replying "...tweaks, tweaks it a bit".
-Fielding also made drawings that formed a basis for the characters costumes and make-up in the Mighty boosh TV show.
+Fielding also made drawings that formed a basis for the characters costumes and make-up in the Mighty Boosh TV show.
 Regular Boosh collaborators include Michael Fielding, Rich Fulcher, Dave Brown, Nigel Coan, Richard Ayoade, Matt Berry and Ivanna Zorn.
 In 2002 during a live run through of a Mighty Boosh pilot Richard Ayoade played adventurer Dixon Bainbridge, but Matt Berry replaced him in the first television series, since Ayoade was under contract with Channel 4.

-It was also commented that the Mighty Boosh "... almost didn't make it to television.
+The Mighty Boosh "... almost didn't make it to television.
 Around 2000, Barratt and Fielding disappeared into development hell.
 They had done a sketch show for Radio 4, but no one was sure how to translate their act on to TV.
 That's until Steve Coogan, who had seen them in Edinburgh in 1999 when they were performing as Arctic Boosh, moved things along.
 His production company... ...sold the concept to the BBC simply by saying: 'If we were young, we'd want to be them.'"
-The style of humour in the Mighty Boosh is often described as being surreal, as well as being escapist and new wave comedy.
+The style of humour in the Mighty Boosh is often described as surreal, as well as being escapist and new wave comedy.

 Fielding has further commented that "I think our show is magical and fantastical.
 We tell very intricate, weird stories.
 Vince Noir is quite modern, a bit of an indie kid; Howard Moon is... ...eccentric... ...and we rely heavily on Julian's music and my animation... ...It's such a weird shambles of stuff."